chrispsn/monotreme/README.md

 # Monotreme

-Monotreme is a light way to read in, edit, and write data to files at an address you choose (local drive or on a web server).
+Monotreme helps you see and edit data in files via your browser.
+You can choose the file's path (local drive or web server).

+![Example GIF](example.gif)

 Local save currently uses Internet Explorer 11's ActiveX controls (yikes!).
-Remote save is coming and is planned to use WebDAV.
+Remote save (WebDAV) is coming soon.

-It's called Monotreme because WebDAV is old and a bit 'against the grain' of common webdev practice.

-![Example GIF](example.gif)

-## Technical
+## Usage

 Monotreme is an object prototype.
 It provides methods for:

-- reading data from a file into a JavaScript equivalent (currently .txt into a JS string; maybe .json arrays and objects)
+- reading data from a user-specified file into a JavaScript equivalent (currently .txt into a JS string; maybe .json arrays and objects)
 - visualising and editing the JS data via form elements
-- saving JS data to a file.
+- saving JS data to a user-specified file.

-This allows you to maintain data on a local or remote server via your browser.

-The file can be local (via ActiveX; IE11 only) or remote (via WebDAV).

-See example.index for how it can be used.
+See example.html.